algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

         - #### ➭ <ins>Behavior</ins>

-        There are three modes for ghosts.
+        There are three modes for ghosts:
         * Chase : In chase mode, the ghost is hunting down Pac-Man.
 Each ghost has a unique chase behavior.
         * Scatter : Each ghost has a home corner in the maze.
 In Scatter mode, ghosts will navigate toward that corner.
         * Frightened : When Pac-Man is in Fright Mode after eating a Super Gum, the ghosts randomly move through the maze.
 They also turn blue and frown (see image). <p align="center"><img src="./pictures/fonctional-specification/game/frightened.jpeg" alt="frightened" width="50"/></p>